 ALL invests its insurance assets (for which ALL bears the financial risks) in accordance with the prudent person principle of Art.
-114 of the Insurance Law and the respective Allianz requirements as follows:
+114 of the Insurance Law and considering the sustainability, Environmental, Social and Governance impacts in accordance with the Delegated Regulation (EU) 2021/1256 (supplementing Delegated Regulation (EU) 2021/35) and the respective Allianz requirements as follows:

-- all assets are invested so as to ensure the quality, security, liquidity, profitability and availability of the investment portfolio as a whole; thereby, the nature and duration of the insurance liabilities is considered in the SAA; - ALL only invests in assets for which it can properly identify, measure, monitor, control, and report the involved risks and integrate them into the solvency assessment.
+- all assets are invested so as to ensure the quality, security, liquidity, profitability and availability of the investment portfolio as a whole; thereby, the nature and duration of the insurance liabilities is considered in the SAA; - ALL only invests in assets for which it can properly identify, measure, monitor, control, and report the involved risks and integrate them into the solvency assessment. - All investment-related integration activities regarding sustainability by Allianz Group entities shall be in-line with the Principles to the greatest possible extent.